-This afternoon I found a stash of unprocessed wheat bran in the freezer, and since I haven’t made any in a while, I used it in some bran muffins.
-My favorite bran muffin recipe is probably this one from Epicurious, but this one’s good too.
+This afternoon I found a stash of unprocessed wheat bran in the freezer, and since I haven’t made any in a while, I used it yet another good bran muffin recipe.
+My favorite bran muffin recipe is probably this one from Epicurious, but this one is a close second.
 It’s adapted from Joy of Baking.

 Below is a half batch of the original with some small changes.
 I used salted butter, soaked the bran in coffee instead of water and doubled the vanilla.
 Also, instead of baking the batter as needed, I just baked all the muffins at once.
 These didn’t rise very much, but they were dense and sweet and Fuzz and her friend gobbled them up.

 3 tablespoons (45 ml) hot coffee

 1 large egg